Understanding 2E Kids

 - Pull-out programs may be insufficient.

-- They may feel different about being pulled out of class, and middle schoolers hate the idea of looking different.
+- They may feel different about being pulled out of class, and middle schoolers hate looking different.

-- There are sometimes no accommodations at all, usually when there’s no identification or when undergoing a dragging RTI process.
+- There are sometimes no accommodations, usually when there’s no identification or undergoing a dragging RTI process.

 - Information processing is incredibly fast, but delivering output is quite slow.